 Dubai is a city of glorious structures and shimmering lights!
-Wanderers Hub made it to the glamorous city of sheiks – an emirate that boasts of ultra modern architecture, swanky cars, busy souks, luxury shopping, and fine mosques.
+We made it to the glamorous city of sheiks – an emirate that boasts of ultra modern architecture, swanky cars, busy souks, luxury shopping, and fine mosques.

 We were surely awestruck by the juxtaposition of old and new in the city.
-Contrary to the popular conception that Dubai is all about hopping from one shopping center to another, we tried to look at it from another angle.
+Contrary to the popular conception that Dubai is all about hopping from one shopping center to another, we tried to pack in a lot more activities and fun.
 Take a look at things to do in Dubai and experiences that’ll leave you craving for more!

 #‘Livin’ In The Downtown